 There is little difference in weight but the Renogy 100w has the edge when it comes to thickness.
 The Allpowers Solar panel is nearly twice as thick and this might be a deciding factor when installing on a boat.

-The cost of the panels are the same but Renogy does give regular discounts on their website.
+The cost of the panels is the same but Renogy does give regular discounts on their website.
 While Allpowers offers an 18 month warranty, Renogy’s warranty is far superior.
 I won’t list it again here.

 I would say that if efficiency above all else is the most important thing to you.
 Invest in the Allpowers 100w version.
 If covering curves, panel thickness and a great warranty are important to you.
 And you are not too concerned about the efficiency difference.
 Invest in the Renogy 100w.